 "Pay for a flu jab.
 Done it every year since becoming self employed.
 Guess what happened when I didn’t this year?"

-The absence of sick pay has traditionally been one of the downsides of being self employed - a survey showed that a huge 82% of micro-business owners have worked through an illness because they felt they couldn’t afford to take time off*.
+The absence of sick pay has traditionally been one of the downsides of being self employed - a survey showed that a huge 82% of small business owners have worked through an illness because they felt they couldn’t afford to take time off*.

 Making sure you build a decent buffer into your rate to cover yourself is so important.
 You can set aside this extra money as your own personal insurance policy, whether it be for illness, maternity/paternity cover or even just downtime between jobs.